The LDBC Social Network Benchmark

 \section{Participation of Industry and Academia}

 The list of institutions that take part in the definition and development of \ldbcsnb is formed by relevant actors from both the industry and academia in the field of linked data management.
 All the participants have contributed with their experience and expertise in the field, making a credible and relevant benchmark, which meets all the desired needs.
-The list of participants is the following: